TAR-IT/brokenvibestudios-website/README.md

-# Broken Vibe Studios website
+# Broken Vibe Studios - official website
-Portfolio website project for an independent producer and music teacher.
+Official portfolio website for Broken Vibe Studios from Rodgau.
 ## UX
 No user experience requirements have been set yet.
 ### User Stories